alagram/code-battle/README.md

 # Code Battle

-This repo is a simple react app that makes use of Axios for Ajax Request, React Router for routing and Github API.
+This repo is a simple react app that makes use of fetch for Ajax Request, React Router for routing and Github API.

 # Overview
 1. See most popular repositories on Github